jdmonin/JSettlers2/doc/Readme.developer.md

 - Refactor: Combine ShadowedBox, SpeechBalloon: They look the same except for that balloon point
 - Refactor: Rework ShadowedBox, SpeechBalloon to use a custom-drawn Swing Border
 - Refactor: New methods to shortcut `ga.getPlayer(ga.getCurrentPlayer())` or `getClient().getClientManager()`
-- Refactor `SOCRobotClient`: Move simple handle-methods which don't put the message into brainQ, but only update game fields/methods, into SOCDisplayless if possible.
-- Refactor `SOCDisplaylessPlayerClient` like SOCPlayerClient: Move handler methods into a class like MessageHandler, and sender methods into a class like GameMessageSender.
-  Watch for method calls from the `soc.robot` and `soc.client` packages.
 - Refactor: `SOCGameOption` static methods to check and change values within a set
 - Refactor: name of dev-cards consolidate
 - Refactor: resource-type constants consolidate somewhere (Clay, Wheat, etc)
     - Currently in 2 places: `SOCResourceConstants.CLAY` vs `SOCPlayerElement.CLAY`
+- Customize bot names (txt file or startup property) in SOCServer.setupLocalRobots
+- Refactor `SOCRobotClient`: Move simple handle-methods which don't put the message into brainQ, but only update game fields/methods, into SOCDisplayless if possible.
+- Refactor `SOCDisplaylessPlayerClient` like SOCPlayerClient: Move handler methods into a class like MessageHandler, and sender methods into a class like GameMessageSender.
+  Watch for method calls from the `soc.robot` and `soc.client` packages.
 - Track a limited supply of resource cards
     - Currently unlimited
     - Official game rules have a supply limit.
 Paraphrasing 5th edition rules: